Welcome to Transfiguration!

 There are many different types of forks that have a variety of uses.
 Some are more popular in certain parts of the word than in others.
 These many types of forks are seen more often in fine dining, due to the many courses that are eaten during these meals.
 Some of the forks that are used are salad forks, dessert forks, dinner forks, and oyster forks.

-The fork you have in front of you is a dinner fork.
-It is the most commonly used fork and the most likely for you to find around.
+The fork you have in front of you is a dinner fork, since it is the most commonly used fork and the easiest to find around.
 Keep in mind that this spell will work with any fork, however.

 Let’s get into the observations!